Black-capped chickadee: Vocalization

-The vocalizations of the black-capped chickadee are highly complex.
-Thirteen distinct types of vocalizations have been classified, many of which are complex and can communicate different types of information.
-Chickadees' complex vocalizations are likely an evolutionary adaptation to their habitat: they live and feed in dense vegetation, and even when the flock is close together, individual birds tend to be out of each other's visual range.
+The vocalizations of the black-capped chickadee are highly complex, with 16 distinct types of vocalizations being used to convey an array of information.
+These vocalizations are likely an evolutionary adaptation to their habitat; they live and feed in dense vegetation, and even when the flock is close together, individual birds tend to be out of each other's visual range.

 One of the most recognizable sounds produced, particularly by the males, is the two-note fee-bee song.
 It is a simple, clear whistle of two notes, identical in rhythm, the first roughly a whole-step above the second.

-The range of frequencies at which this song starts from varies; the complete frequency range spans roughly 1 kHz.
-Within this range, male chickadees can sing at various tones.
-The average starting frequency is around 4000 Hz.
+The frequency of their songs typically starts around 400 Hz, and various tones spanning roughly 1 kHz are sung within the song.
 A decrease of roughly 200 Hz occurs when the first note (fee) is sung, and then another decrease around 400 Hz takes place between the end of fee and the beginning of bee.
 In spite of these multiple changes in frequency, though, anybody listening to the song only hears a pure, high-frequency tone.
 This is distinguished from the Carolina chickadee's four-note call fee-bee fee-bay; the lower notes are nearly identical but the higher fee notes are omitted, making the black-capped song like bee bay.
 The males sing the song only in relative isolation from other chickadees (including their mates).
 In late summer, some young birds sing only a single note.